 The cellSpaceGeom property carries an instance of type CellSpaceGeometryType for the description of geometric representations of space.
 A CellSpaceGeometryType is a geometry class type with two possible properties: Geometry3D or Geometry2D.
 They provide the 3D and 2D description of a CellSpace instance.
 The Geometry3D property describes a representation of type solid, similar to the GM_Solid (ISO 19107:2003) type.
 It is the default type for describing a 3D CellSpace as one single valid entity.
 The Geometry2D properties describes a representation of type surface, similar to the GM_Surface type.
 This property describes a CellSpace in 2D as one single surface (in the case of a 2D IndoorGML model).
 The geometry should be valid according to the ISO 19107 Standard terms.
 If a CellSpace cannot meet those requirements, e.g. be valid 2D or 3D geometry, the option to describe its geometry as a set of CellBoundary entities can be considered.
 The CellSpace can be defined without geometry as well.

-The attribute externalReference is used for the reference of an object to its corresponding object in an external data set.
+The property externalReference is used for the reference of an object to its corresponding object in an external data set.
 A CellSpace also carries a level information, which can be left empty when it cannot be clearly identified.
 For example, this is the case for a CellSpace that aggregates several cells spanning across multiple stories.
 The value of level is given as a string rather than an integer because it is sometime given as plain text “M” for mezzanine floor and “RC” for ground floor.
-A newly introduced attribute is name.
+A newly introduced property in IndoorGML 2 is name.
 The purpose is to record the name given to a space according to any internal convention (e.g. MR.403 for meeting room 3 at level 4, or coverage of Wi-Fi 234).
-This is a common practice for large buildings and this attribute helps simplify space queries for applications.
+This is a common practice for large buildings and this property helps simplify space queries for applications.
 Another new property PoI is introduced to allow CellSpace elements to be flagged as Point of Interest for LBS applications.
 The property is a simple Boolean allowing the implementation of special considerations for flagged cells.

-Note that apart from the PoI property, all applicable attributes of a CellSpace can be null.
+Note that apart from the PoI property, all applicable properties of a CellSpace can be null.
 For example, a network only IndoorGML model would not need a cellular space with explicit geometric description.
-However, CellSpace instances should always be described in an IndoorGML model (even without geometry property) as they may carry all the important information related to the primal space that other features from the dual space or other layers may need (e.g. a node can be identified as a PoI or associated with a name thanks to the attribute of its primal space).
+However, CellSpace instances should always be described in an IndoorGML model (even without geometry property) as they may carry all the important information related to the primal space that other features from the dual space or other layers may need.
+For example a node can be identified as a PoI or associated with a name thanks to the property of its primal space.

-In terms of relationships, a CellSpace instance can describe relationship with multiple CellBoundary entities, which represent its surrounding boundaries partially or fully through the boundedBy attribute.
+In terms of relationships, a CellSpace instance can describe relationship with multiple CellBoundary entities, which represent its surrounding boundaries partially or fully through the boundedBy association.
 For example, the choice can be made to store only boundaries which are important for the Dual Graph (e.g., boundaries that reflect adjacency between CellSpaces).
 In the case where a CellSpace does not carry the geometry of type Solid and uses a boundary-based representation instead, then all boundaries might be needed (to derive the geometry of the nodes or for visualization).
 Finally, with the duality association, a CellSpace can describe a reference to one Node instance corresponding to its representation in the dual space.

 CellSpace instances are aggregated in a PrimalSpaceLayer according to a specific theme as explained in Section 7.6.
 For the case of multiple PrimalSpaceLayers, the class InterLayerConnection establishes the link between the depended CellSpace instances.